 Typically, the gaiter should be very snug once the boot itself is on the hoof correctly.
 I have seen other riders with snug gaiters, finger loose gaiters, and just plain ol’ four fingers between the pastern and gaiter loose gaiters.
 I think each horse/rider team has a preference, as it should be.
 But what else can be done for a happy fit?

 If your horse is anything like mine, there are those feathers that get in the way.
 What am I talking about?
-Check out the photo below.
+Check out the photo above.

 Ahhh, much better.